grayhatpk/Sandbox-Automation/README.md

-# Sandbox-Automation TOOL
+# Sandbox Automation Tool User Manual

+## Introduction
-Windows Sandbox provides a lightweight desktop environment to safely run applications in isolation.
-Software installed inside the Windows Sandbox environment remains "sandboxed" and runs separately from the host machine.
-Sandbox automation.
+The Sandbox Automation Tool provides a lightweight desktop environment, Windows Sandbox, to safely run applications in isolation.
+Software installed inside the Windows Sandbox environment remains segregated from the host machine.
+The sandbox is temporary, and upon closure, all associated software, files, and states are deleted.

 ## Requirements
-1. Windows 10 or 11 Pro Version
-2. Turn ON Windows Sandbox Feature
+- Computer with PowerShell installed.
+- System.Windows.Forms library for GUI.
+- Windows Pro version with Sandbox feature enabled.

-## Usage
+## Getting Started
+1. Search for "Turn Windows features ON OFF" in the search bar.
+2. Choose the option to open the menu.
+3. Look for "Windows Sandbox":
+   - If checked, leave it.
+   - If not, check it, then click OK.

+## User Manual for Sandbox Automation Tool

+### Interactive Mode
-1. Find the folder with the power shell script.ps1 file.
+1. Find the folder with the PowerShell script file (script.ps1).
-2. Type "PowerShell" in the address bar of the folder window.
-This will open up PowerShell in that folder.
+2. Type "PowerShell" in the folder window address bar to open PowerShell in that folder.
-3. Run the script with the power shell commands providing it following with some information:
+3. Run the script with the following commands:

-hostfolder: Where your file is located.
-file: The name of the file you want to run in the sandbox.
-sandboxfolder: A special folder in the sandbox where your file will be.
-readonly: Decide if you want your files to be read-only in the sandbox (True/False).
-Syntax for sandbox command in powershell:
-.\script.ps1 -hostfolder "C:\Sandbox" -file "example.exe" -
-sandboxfolder "C:\sandbox" -readonly True
+.\script.ps1 -hostfolder "C:\Sandbox" -file "example.exe" -sandboxfolder "C:\sandbox" -readonly True

-User-Manual for Sandbox Automation Tool 3
-When the command is entered, scripts.ps1 will launch the sandbox and run the provided file in the sandbox.
-The script.ps1 will first set the sandbox configuration file, in which necessary information will be written, then that sandbox file will launched, which will start the sandbox.
-This process automatically runs the provided file in sandbox.
+Replace parameters accordingly.

+### GUI Mode
+- If parameters are not provided, a GUI will prompt for necessary information.
+- Run the script: `./script.ps1`

+#### GUI Components
+- **Host Folder Path:** Browse to locate the folder containing your file.
+- **Arguments:** Enter the file name and sandbox folder name.
+- **Permissions:** Choose desired permissions.
+- Click "RUN" to initiate the process.

+### Running
+Once configured, the tool prepares the sandbox for your file.
+Your file will run safely within the sandbox environment, enabling observation of its behavior.